Foraging has been done for centuries but is hopefully getting a bit of a revival!

 Yarrow – leaves as above but in small quantity as it is cool and bitter

 Fat-hen – delicious when young and succulent, treat like spinach.

 Comfrey – treat like spinach – older leaves have more flavour than young

-Redshank – as above
+Redshank – as above with the comfrey